SCCWRP/flowmetrics/README.md

 * `CanESM2ext.RData` daily precipitation time series for future years at all COMIDs under CanESM2 scenario

+* `canesm2flowmetdt1.RData` estimated flow metrics from rf models at all COMID for 2040 under CanESM2 scenario

+* `canesm2flowmetdt2.RData` estimated flow metrics from rf models at all COMID for 2100 under CanESM2 scenario

 * `canesm2precdt1.RData` calculated precipitation metrics at all COMID for 2040 under CanESM2 scenario

 * `canesm2precdt2.RData` calculated precipitation metrics at all COMID for 2100 under CanESM2 scenario

 * `CCSM4ext.RData` daily precipitation time series for future years at all COMIDs under CCSM4 scenario

+* `ccsm4flowmetdt1.RData` estimated flow metrics from rf models at all COMID for 2040 under CCSM4 scenario

+* `ccsm4flowmetdt2.RData` estimated flow metrics from rf models at all COMID for 2100 under CCSM4 scenario

 * `ccsm4precdt1.RData` calculated precipitation metrics at all COMID for 2040 under CCSM4 scenario